ahakola/iLevel/README.md

 inside - Change anchoring of the item levels between INSIDE and OUTSIDE of the slot icons. color - Change the coloring of the itemlevel texts between DEFAULT and RARITY coloring. tooltip - ENABLE/DISABLE show Enchant/Gem-tooltips.
-   - Works only when setting is %s2%s and anchor is set to %sOUTSIDE%s. enchants [#] - ENABLE/DISABLE show missing Enchants for slot number #.
+   - Works only when setting is 2 and anchor is set to OUTSIDE. enchants [#] - ENABLE/DISABLE show missing Enchants for slot number #.
    - Ommit # to list slot numbers and their current settings.
 ```